 Checking to and away from the ball

 In one drill you can work on both checking to and away (from).
-I love stationary because you can get a lot of passes, but we also have to be good at trapping the ball when we are running to (checking to) and back peddling (checking away).
+I love stationary because you can get a lot of passes, but we also have to be good at trapping the ball when we are running to.
+Also called (checking to) and then back peddling (checking away).
 In a game you will need to do everything.
 Stationary, moving right, left, forwards and backwards.